 Why bother with therapy?

-One reason will be to get support from another person to obtain some helpful change in your life – as you’ve struggled to manage this on your own to date.
+One reason may be to get support from another person to obtain some helpful change in your life – if you’ve struggled to manage this on your own to date.
 In my experience, most folk enter therapy to seek some change in their lives.
 It’s not essential to do so, but likely.

-The language is tricky here and can involve complex definitions.
-More troublesome, those definitions may vary according to who is speaking: a therapist, a client, a close friend or family member or a researcher, and so on.
+The language is tricky here and definitions may vary according to who is speaking: a therapist, a client, a close friend or family member or a researcher, and so on.

 In the US, a helpful therapeutic action is termed a ‘corrective experience’; that is experiences in which the client comes to understand or experience an event or relationship in a different or unexpected way.
 I’m surprised that it is used in the US where the term ‘Correctional Facility’ has very particular meaning, associated with seeking enforced change.
 ‘Correction’ implies something needs to be remedied, i.e., that there is already something that is “incorrect” and should/must be “corrected”.